Flower - Gladiolus (signifies beauty and strength of character)

 Harvest Month - If you know a farmer or commercial gardener, thank them for the food that we usually take for granted.

 Children's Eye Health and Safety Month - See Prevent Blindness.org.

-Children's Vision and Learning Month - See The Children's Vision Information Network.
+Children's Vision and Learning Month - There is info at See to Learn.